dice-cyfronet/atmosphere/doc/api/appliance_types.md

 ## Update appliance type

 Update appliance set properties.
 You need to be an appliance type owner (or admin) do edit this entity.
+The format of request is similar to the one responsible for getting Appliance Type information.

 ```
 PUT /appliance_types/:id